-for Your TA.
-Brock. has created α Discord server this course (https://discord.gg/E44yqn5ZWw).
+I have created a Discord server for this course (https://discord.gg/6gDcvxGGX4).
 If you choose to join the PSL 310 Discord server (it is optional), you must use your actual name, and not a pseudonym.
 This is a platform where you can ask questions of your peers and, more importantly, answer questions posted by your peers.
-Your TA, Brock, the LAs and myself will monitor and help foster the discussion on Discord.
+Brock, the LAs, and I will monitor and help foster the discussion on Discord.
 When asking questions, provide some of your own understanding about the concept so that someone can help you precisely where you are stuck.
 Feel free to share study tips, notes, cool websites you have found, etc. with your classmates here.
-However, do not post any screen shots of course material here, such as quiz questions you may need help with.
+However, do not post any screenshots of course material here, such as quiz questions you may need help with.
 Please note that Discord is for professional use only.
-In other words, please do not treat this as a personal social media site or a GroupMe.
 Our Discord site is solely for human physiology discussion to aid in your learning experience in PSL 310.
 Please be professional and respectful when on Discord.
 Failure to do so may result in your removal from the platform.